MArch: 2-Yr. Research Studio Track Curriculum

 *Technical Methods Seminar- See below for course numbers.
 It is recommmended that studetns register for the technical methods seminar that is affiliated with their studio research group, when possible.
 Descriptions of the seminars can be found under Course Descriptions on the Information for Current Students site.
 This page will be continuously updated as further course descriptions are submitted by instructors before the start of the semester.

-**Directed Research must be taken the semester before Thesis.
+Directed Research and Research Methods must be taken the semester before Thesis.
 Must have minimum 3.5 GPA to register for Directed Research.
 More information can be found on the Directed Research and Thesis Information page.

 Students must complete either the Portfolio course (ARC 697) or Thesis (ARC 699) as their culminating experience.
 Note: Previous UB undergraduate students who have already taken the Portfolio course during thier undergraduate studies may waive the course and substitute it for a 3 credit elective.
 However, students must still submit their final graduate portfolio for approval to the department before graduation.